bjyurkovich/ieee-conference-web-template/README.md

 > In the event that you want to include your own CSS stylesheet to be loaded for the page you are editing, you can do so by adding a line above `require 'header-left-bar.php';` that sets the variable `$stylesheet` css stylesheet file and location.
 For example: `$stylesheet='css/my-own-custom-stylesheet.css';`

 ###The rest of the page
-Make sure to include the rest of the page template:  the right deadline nav bar and the footer:
+Make sure to include the rest of the page template.
+The `right-bar-footer.php` file contains the right navigation bar that holds the dates and the footer code:
 ```php
 <?php require 'right-bar-footer.php'; //THE MUST BE INCLUDED FOR EACH PAGE ?>
 ```